 Why not Sunfire Cape?

-The main reason that I choose to go with Warmog's Armor and Atma's Impaler instead of simply purchasing a Sunfire Cape, is that the Sunfire Cape has the sad effect of drawing towers' attention when you're trying to push.
+The main reason that I choose to go with Warmog's Armor and Atma's Impaler instead of simply purchasing a Sunfire Aegis, is that the Sunfire Cape has the sad effect of drawing towers' attention when you're trying to push.
 Since you'll have quite a lot of AD and in the end also a bit of Attack Speed to push really well, you don't want to have to tank tower because of enemies walking around you while you're trying to push a tower.
 Besides, The Warmog's and Atma's give a higher amount of stats as well as a bit of Crit Chance.